 She also provides insight about the intersection of research on leadership excellence and business needs.
 Additional training includes use of Myers-Briggs (MBTI), Appreciative Inquiry (AI), Theological Worlds, Positive Intelligence, Neuroscience of Change, InnerMBA, and Qualified Administrator status for the Inter-cultural Development Inventory (IDI).
-She has expertise in consultations with religious and non-profit organizations and 20 years of experience as a leadership professor and administrator in higher education.
+She has expertise in consultations with small businesses, religious and non-profit organizations, and 20 years of experience as a leadership professor and administrator in higher education.

 Lisa’s home base is the Columbus-Cleveland corridor, Ohio, though most of her connections are online, nationally and internationally.

-Lisa Withrow is a certified leadership coach, an accredited team coach, an organizational consultant, veteran international presenter for leadership and innovative learning, and a leader of cross-cultural immersion experiences in Russia, Central America, southern Africa, and Europe.
+Lisa Withrow is a certified leadership coach, an accredited team coach, an organizational consultant, ordained minister, veteran international presenter for leadership and innovative learning, and a leader of cross-cultural immersion experiences in Russia, Central America, southern Africa, and Europe.
 Lisa’s presentations offer to widen and deepen persons’ perspectives about leadership connecting with partners and stakeholders.
 She often is called upon to co-create new possibilities for organizations in the midst of conflict or transition.

 As a coach, Lisa improves strategic focus and accelerates the development of individuals, leaders, and teams.
 She coaches for performance improvement and competency-building, facilitates scenario-building for emerging futures, and brings a unique perspective to how internal and external partnerships can be leveraged creatively.
 Strategic understanding of stakeholders, emerging challenges, and promising trends aid her in this work.
 She leans on leadership and conflict styles, Positive Intelligence, Gestalt training, and neuroscience in her coaching engagements.